juliechen23/hello-world/README.md

 # Welcome to ENTR-451

-This my awesome week 1 code.
+This my awesome week 1 code --- maybe?